fnaumenko/DenPro/README.md

 # DenPro
 Fast software that calculates <b>Den</b>sity <b>Pro</b>file and precise mean density of aligned DNA sequence into inside and outside given regions.<br>
 *Density profile* means a set of frequencies of the observed equal parts of the sequence with the same density.
-The program splits each given region over equal parts (called ‘windows’), and then counts the windows with the same density.<br>
+The program splits each given region into equal non-overlapping parts (windows), and then counts the number of windows with the same density.<br>
-*Precise* means that all the undefined regions in reference genome (i.e. regions filled by running ambiguous reference characters ‘N’) are excluded from consideration.<br>
+*Precise* means that all the undefined regions in the reference genome (i.e. regions filled by running ambiguous reference characters ‘N’) are excluded from consideration.<br>
-If the input regions are not defined, the results will be calculated for the entire chromosome (each one in the sequence).
+If the input regions are not defined, then only mean density is calculated for each chromosome.

 The program runs on the command line under Linux and Windows.